 The owners of the cafe have created an amazing space to visit and play with cats while enjoying a cup of coffee, tea or small pastry treat.
 As you walk in the space is divided into two long rooms: one is the cafe area and the other is the cat lounge.
 Visitors are permitted to bring their drinks and treats into the cat area but no cats are permitted in the cafe.
 There are double doors that connect the two spaces.

-It is highly recommended to get an hour-long reservation, at least for the next few weeks while the cafe is so new.
+It is highly recommended to get an hour-long reservation, especially during peak school holiday times.
 Walk-ins are available based on space.
 The cost is $5 per person, including children that walk but not infants in a carrier or stroller.
 On site you can purchase a half hour time slot if it’s available for only $3.
 This would be a fantastic place to visit on a rainy day.

 Strollers are welcome, space permitting.
 All of the cats are available for adoption, at different costs.
 If you choose to adopt a cat that day, the $5 cost is removed from the adoption fee.

-I took my 5-year-old and 8-year-old this for an afternoon appointment on Saturday after their Grand Opening party and we couldn’t be more thrilled with this place!
+I took my 5-year-old and 8-year-old this for an afternoon appointment on a Saturday and we couldn’t be more thrilled with this place!
 There were 8 cats, 5 of which were out in the mingling space.
 There is an area in the back for the cats to go if they need a break from being played with.
 As is pretty typical for the afternoon, most of the cats were snoozing but the kids didn’t seem to mind at all; they could hardly contain their joy to simply pet the sleeping cats!
 A couple of the cats did get pretty frisky after their naps and loved playing with all the visitors!